DataCueCo/slate/source/index.html.md

 <script src="https://cdn.datacue.co/js/datacue-storefront.js"></script>
 ```

 The easiest way to start tracking browser/frontend events is to include our scripts.
-You'll need only three things:
+You only need three things:

 - The config object
 - DataCue Events SDK